 Infection of the brain (encephalitis)

 The measles vaccine is part of the routine immunizations recommended for children.
 Children should be vaccinated for measles with 2 doses:

 First dose at 12 to 15 months of age

 Second dose at 4 to 6 years of age

 For people who have not been vaccinated, vaccination up to 3 days after exposure to measles may prevent the disease.

-People who have had the measles are immune for life.
-However, if you work in education, or health care, or are planning international travel, you may want to be vaccinated to boost your immunity.
+People who have had measles are immune for life.
+But if you work in education or health care, or are planning international travel, you may want to be vaccinated to boost your immunity.

 Call your child's health care provider right away if you suspect measles.
 Get emergency care if your child has: